mediafin/inflation/README.md

-This is a public repository by the data team of the Belgian newspaper De Tijd.
+This is a public repository by the data team of the Belgian newspaper [De Tijd](https://www.tijd.be).
 Using the featured scripts and data we try to take a deep dive in the Belgian inflation figures.
-The current version is work in progress.
-The main purpose of the repo is to make our research available for review.
+The current version is a work in progress.
+The main purpose of this repo is to make our research available for review.

 If you are a researcher willing to provide feedback please contact us directly.

 ## Questions for researchers

-* In the CPI-dataset, the index per month can’t be reproduced as the weighted mean of the underlying coicop-elements and their weight.
-Is this due to rounding errors?
+* In the CPI dataset, the monthly index figure can’t be reproduced as the weighted mean of the underlying coicop elements and their weights.
+Is this purely due to rounding errors?

-* What product codes should be in- and excluded from the hbs-data?
+* What product codes should be included in or excluded from the HBS data?

-In order to produce an inflation figure by income group we understand the need to filter the HBS data from products that aren’t used to calculate the CPI.
-We are aware of the fact that some corrections made in the the official inflation calculations of StatBel can’t be reproduced as they would need to make use of microdata.
-Yet NBB defines a selection of products and categories that should be in- and excluded in order to approach the officially published inflation figures as close as possible.
+In order to calculate an inflation figure by income group we understand the need to filter out the HBS data for products that aren’t used to calculate the CPI.
+We are aware of the fact that some corrections made to the official inflation calculations of StatBel can’t be reproduced as they would need to make use of microdata.
+Yet NBB defines a selection of products and categories that should be either included or excluded in order to approach the officially published inflation figures as closely as possible.

-The list of INCLUDED coicop-levels (including all their child elements) is listed below.
+The list of INCLUDED coicop-levels (including all child elements) is listed below.

 | COICOP  | desc                                                                     |
 |---------|--------------------------------------------------------------------------|